The following are quotes that are relevant to you as Married Men. They can help you to live with your wives in “an understanding way.”

 • “Husbands, love your wives well!
 Your children are noticing how you treat her.
 You are teaching your sons how they should treat women, and you are teaching your daughters what they should expect from men.”
 (Dave Willis)

 • Our wives need to be cherished.
 They need to be cared for, and they need to be reminded of that.
 Covenantal love is not silent.
-Some guys think because they said it 20 years ago, that it’s still in effect until they revoke it.
+Some guys think because they said it 20 years ago, that it’s still in effect.
 That doesn’t do a lot for a woman.
 A woman needs to be reminded through verbal words, and through written words.
-She needs tender words, tender touch, maybe even carrying the garbage out – some household duties that would communicate to her that you love her.
+She needs tender words, tender touch, maybe even carrying the garbage out.
+Do some household duties that would communicate to her that you love her.

 The other night on the deck [my wife] Barbara was working on sanding some chairs.
 This is the way she relaxes.
 I’m sorry, sanding chairs, painting chairs, would not be one of the ways I would relax.
-I’d head to the woods or go fishing but not do that kind of thing.
 But I went out on the deck with her, and helped her with those chairs.
-I took a couple of screws out of a chair that needed some repairing.
 She told me later, “You know, just you spending that time with me made a statement to me that you love me.
 It told me you care for me, and you want to be a part of what I’m doing.”
 (Dennis Rainey)

 • A husband who really loves his wife, steps in and says, “I need to understand your world.
 I need to understand what you’re living with.
 I need to understand what it’s like for you to be around kids all day.
 It’s important that I know what it’s like for you to have friends who say cutting things about you.
 I need to know what it’s like for you to go through your day.
 That way when I step into your world physically, I can also step in emotionally and be there with you.
 I can help you and support you.”
 (Bob Lepine)